mehul422/power-outages-us/README.md

 NMAR Analysis:

-Upon analyzing the dataset, we believe that the column "Demand.Loss.MW" exhibits characteristics consistent with being NMAR (Not Missing At Random).
+Upon analyzing the dataset, we believe that the column "**DEMAND.LOSS.MW**" exhibits characteristics consistent with being NMAR (Not Missing At Random).
 This column represents the amount of peak demand lost during an outage event, which is likely an estimate.
 If accurate data is unavailable or if the estimated loss is too high, it is plausible that missing values in this column arise from the uncertainty or unreliability of the estimation, rather than from random sampling.
 In such cases, the absence of data might be intentional, as we would prefer not to provide potentially misleading or imprecise values.

-Similarly, "Cause.CATEGORY.DETAIL" and "Customers.AFFECTED" could also be NMAR.
+Similarly, "**CAUSE.CATEGORY.DETAIL**" and "**CUSTOMERS.AFFECTED**" could also be NMAR.
 If a detailed cause for the outage is not readily available or the number of affected customers is uncertain, missing values may result from the desire to avoid reporting inaccurate or incomplete information.
 In these cases, the data is not missing randomly but due to external factors such as a lack of precise knowledge at the time of data collection.

 To better understand the missingness and determine if these variables can be considered MAR (Missing At Random), additional contextual data could help clarify the reasons behind the missingness.
 For instance, investigating whether missing values in these columns are more frequent during specific types of events (e.g., large-scale natural disasters vs. localized outages) could provide further insight.

 Missingness Dependency:

 In our missingness exploration, we performed permutation tests to examine whether missingness in specific columns could be classified as MAR (Missing At Random) or MCAR (Missing Completely At Random).
-We focused on the column "CAUSE.CATEGORY.DETAIL", which has a significant proportion of missing data, and compared it against other variables with high missingness, such as "OUTAGE.DURATION", "DEMAND.LOSS.MW", and "CUSTOMERS.AFFECTED".
-The goal was to assess whether the missing data in CAUSE.CATEGORY.DETAIL can be explained by other variables, thus qualifying it as MAR.
+We focused on the column "**CAUSE.CATEGORY.DETAIL**", which has a significant proportion of missing data, and compared it against other variables with high missingness, such as "**OUTAGE.DURATION**", "**DEMAND.LOSS.MW**", and "**CUSTOMERS.AFFECTED**".
+The goal was to assess whether the missing data in **CAUSE.CATEGORY.DETAIL** can be explained by other variables, thus qualifying it as MAR.

 The permutation test results are as follows:

 Outage Duration:

-The p-value for the permutation test comparing missingness in CAUSE.CATEGORY.DETAIL to OUTAGE.DURATION is 0.080.
-This is above our chosen significance level of 0.05, meaning that we cannot conclude that missing data in CAUSE.CATEGORY.DETAIL is MAR with respect to OUTAGE.DURATION.
+The p-value for the permutation test comparing missingness in **CAUSE.CATEGORY.DETAIL** to **OUTAGE.DURATION** is 0.080.
+This is above our chosen significance level of 0.05, meaning that we cannot conclude that missing data in **CAUSE.CATEGORY.DETAIL** is MAR with respect to **OUTAGE.DURATION**.

 Demand Loss (MW):

-Similarly, the p-value for CAUSE.CATEGORY.DETAIL and DEMAND.LOSS.MW is also 0.080, which is not statistically significant at the 0.05 level.
-Thus, we cannot classify missing data in CAUSE.CATEGORY.DETAIL as MAR with respect to DEMAND.LOSS.MW either.
+Similarly, the p-value for **CAUSE.CATEGORY.DETAIL** and **DEMAND.LOSS.MW** is also 0.080, which is not statistically significant at the 0.05 level.
+Thus, we cannot classify missing data in **CAUSE.CATEGORY.DETAIL** as MAR with respect to **DEMAND.LOSS.MW** either.

 Customers Affected:

-The permutation test comparing CAUSE.CATEGORY.DETAIL to CUSTOMERS.AFFECTED yields a p-value of 0.39, which is even higher, indicating that there is no significant relationship between missing data in CAUSE.CATEGORY.DETAIL and CUSTOMERS.AFFECTED.
+The permutation test comparing **CAUSE.CATEGORY.DETAIL** to **CUSTOMERS.AFFECTED** yields a p-value of 0.39, which is even higher, indicating that there is no significant relationship between missing data in **CAUSE.CATEGORY.DETAIL** and **CUSTOMERS.AFFECTED**.

 Total Sale (Total Electricity Consumption):

-However, when we compare the missingness in CAUSE.CATEGORY.DETAIL to TOTAL.SALE (Total electricity consumption in the state), the p-value is 0.00, which is statistically significant at the 0.05 level.
-This indicates that missingness in CAUSE.CATEGORY.DETAIL is MAR with respect to TOTAL.SALE.
-The pattern we observe is that when CAUSE.CATEGORY.DETAIL is missing, there is a much higher total electricity consumption in the state compared to when it is not missing.
-This suggests that states with low electricity consumption (low TOTAL.SALE) might experience smaller outages, for which detailed causes are less likely to be recorded.
+However, when we compare the missingness in **CAUSE.CATEGORY.DETAIL** to **TOTAL.SALE** (Total electricity consumption in the state), the p-value is 0.00, which is statistically significant at the 0.05 level.
+This indicates that missingness in **CAUSE.CATEGORY.DETAIL** is MAR with respect to **TOTAL.SALE**.
+The pattern we observe is that when **CAUSE.CATEGORY.DETAIL** is missing, there is a much higher total electricity consumption in the state compared to when it is not missing.
+This suggests that states with low electricity consumption (low **TOTAL.SALE**) might experience smaller outages, for which detailed causes are less likely to be recorded.
 On the other hand, states with high electricity consumption have larger outages and more comprehensive reporting standards, increasing the likelihood of detailed cause records.

-Based on these results, we conclude that CAUSE.CATEGORY.DETAIL is MAR with respect to TOTAL.SALE, but not with respect to OUTAGE.DURATION, DEMAND.LOSS.MW, or CUSTOMERS.AFFECTED.
-This insight suggests that missingness in CAUSE.CATEGORY.DETAIL is likely influenced by external factors such as the size of the state’s electricity consumption, with larger states more likely to report detailed outage causes.
+Based on these results, we conclude that **CAUSE.CATEGORY.DETAIL** is MAR with respect to **TOTAL.SALE**, but not with respect to **OUTAGE.DURATION**, **DEMAND.LOSS.MW**, or **CUSTOMERS.AFFECTED**.
+This insight suggests that missingness in **CAUSE.CATEGORY.DETAIL** is likely influenced by external factors such as the size of the state’s electricity consumption, with larger states more likely to report detailed outage causes.

 ---